It is too late to apply for NHS places starting in autumn 2018: the closing date was 29 November 2017.

 Please note that the Clearing House plays no role in the funding arrangements for clinical psychology training.
 Individual course centres will provide details about the funding arrangements for their programme when an offer of a place is made.

 In March 2017 the UK government started the process for the UK to leave the EU.
-The implications of this process for immigration status and fees status are not yet known (if you need more information about fees status please see the Entry Requirements section).
-Should we receive further information, we will update this page.
-In the meantime, the Clearing House will process applications as usual.
+This process is likely to take about two years to complete.
+The Clearing House will therefore process applications as usual.
 There will be no extensions to deadlines so please do not wait for further information about the EU leaving process before deciding whether to apply.

 For updates about the process of the UK leaving the EU you may find the following websites useful: